abenga/rust_notes/content/error_handling.md

 The `?` placed after a `Result` value has the following meaning:

-*   If the value is an `Ok`, the value will be evaluated as the result of the expression, and the program will continue.
+*   If the value is an `Ok`, the unwrappedvalue will be evaluated as the result of the expression, and the program will continue.

-*   If the value is an `Err`, the `Err` will be returned from the whole function as if we had used the `return` keyword, so the value gets propagated into the calling code.
+*   If the value is an `Err`, the `Err` will be returned early from the enclosing function as if we had used the `return` keyword, so the value gets propagated into the calling code.
 Error values returned in this way go through the `from` function and are converted into the error type defined in the return type of the current function.

     We can shorten the program even further by chaining the `?` calls: